 Rae Jefferson

 Rae Jefferson’s journey to the Vixen has been marked by perseverance and overcoming obstacles.
 She is a Texas native who has spent the last four years in Italy.
 While growing up in the Dallas/Fort Worth area, Jefferson discovered football playing monkey-in-the-middle in her neighborhood.
-Dreaming of playing with a helmet and pads sometimes felt out of reach for Rae as a girl.
+Dreaming of playing with a helmet and pads sometimes felt out of reach for Jefferson as a girl.
 Nevertheless, years later, that dream came full circle when she played in her first tackle football game at the WFA Europe Combine.

-Now, with the Vixen, Rae is ready to contribute wherever she is needed – whether it be offense, defense, or special teams – and is focused on making an impact.
-Fans should know that Rae is bringing a burning passion that will quickly become evident by her teammates.
+Now, with the Vixen, Jefferson is ready to contribute wherever she is needed – whether it be offense, defense, or special teams – and is focused on making an impact.
+Fans should know that Jefferson is bringing a burning passion that will quickly become evident by her teammates.
 “As a person, I’m just a kid having fun.
 I have been through a lot in my life, and I’m done wasting my time not following my passions.
 So, supporting others in their passions is something I love to do outside of football.”

 Hannah Eckhardt

 In the suburbs of Köln, Germany, about two hours west of Frankfurt, soccer trumps all other sports.
 As a lifelong athlete playing soccer and handball, Hannah Eckhardt was drawn to a different kind of football.
-Hannah’s wife, Judith, was playing football when they met in 2013, and she soon followed her wife into football when she joined a local rookie team in Köln in 2015, starting a new chapter in her life.
+Eckhardt’s wife, Judith, was playing football when they met in 2013, and she soon followed her wife into football when she joined a local rookie team in Köln in 2015, starting a new chapter in her life.

-To the Vixen, Hannah is not just a player; they’re also getting a leader.
+To the Vixen, Eckhardt is not just a player; they’re also getting a leader.
 She aims to help the Vixen win the title, retire on top, and transition into coaching to continue growing the game she loves.
-But in the meantime, Hannah is fully embracing the change of joining a new team and moving to a new country, showing once again that stepping out of her comfort zone is where she thrives the most.
+But in the meantime, Eckhardt is fully embracing the change of joining a new team and moving to a new country, showing once again that stepping out of her comfort zone is where she thrives the most.

 Britt Hennings

-Britt Henning began her journey to the Vixen in 2011 when she joined the Braunschweig Lady Lions in Northern Germany.
+Britt Hennings began her journey to the Vixen in 2011 when she joined the Braunschweig Lady Lions in Northern Germany.
 As a new member of the city and community, Britt was looking for a new sport or hobby and stumbled upon the Lady Lions through her University’s website.
 With no prior knowledge of football and its rules, she went to the first practice out of pure curiosity – now, nearly 14 years later, she is playing professionally in the States.

-As Britt’s passion for football grew in Germany, she started to float around different teams, such as the Cologne Falconets, where she played with Vixen’s Johanna Vermoehlem and Hannah Eckhardt.
+As Hennings’ passion for football grew in Germany, she started to float around different teams, such as the Cologne Falconets, where she played with Vixen’s Johanna Vermoehlem and Hannah Eckhardt.
 Like other Vixen international players, Britt discovered the Vixen at the WFA Europe Combine.
-The Vixen’s competition level and structure helped convince Britt to move to the U.S. Britt shared, “In Germany, you can be happy if there are 20 people at practice to show up for most teams”—a stark contrast to her new Vixen roster of over 70 players.
+The Vixen’s competition level and structure helped convince Britt to move to the U.S. Hennings shared, “In Germany, you can be happy if there are 20 people at practice to show up for most teams”—a stark contrast to her new Vixen roster of over 70 players.

 As the Vixen gear up to embark on their 2025 season, fans can look forward to seeing this new wave of talent hit the gridiron and help push the team closer to another championship in 2025.